pnsk-lab/hekapu/docs/index.md

 ---
-title: Metori - A ML library for TS
+title: Hekapu - A ML library for TS
 layout: home
 hero:
-  name: Metori
+  name: Hekapu
   text: A ML library for TS.
   tagline: Build ML projects with TS.
   actions: